Where's My Tax Refund? The IRS Refund Timetable Explained

 Keep in touch with your bank

 Remember, the bridge between IRS approval and the funds arriving in your bank account is your financial institution.
-Keep them on speed dial (figuratively speaking) during tax season.
-Knowing your bank's typical processing times will help you set realistic expectations for the moment you can finally say, "My refund's here!"
+Knowing your bank's typical processing times will help you set realistic expectations.

-Why your federal tax refund might be taking longer than expected
+Why is my federal tax refund taking longer than expected?

 It's been over 21 days since the IRS accepted your tax return, and you're starting to wonder, "Why is my refund taking longer than expected?"
 While most refunds are issued in less than three weeks, several factors can lead to a longer waiting period.
 Here’s what might be behind the delay: